SANNER'S LAKE SPORTSMEN'S CLUB

 Recognizing that many high power rifle shooters own competition service rifles with various modifications such as restocking with synthetic materials, glass action bedding, aftermarket sights and alterations to the firing mechanisms, modified rifles will be allowed to be used.
 We will separate the rifles into two categories: “As Issued” and “Modified”.
 These names are self- descriptive, but if any questions arise a jury of experienced riflemen will determine your rifles category prior to the firing of the first shot for record. ”Sporterized” rifles and optical sights are not allowed in our VMR matches.

-Two types of awards will be given: metal pins (if they are available) in the shape of the high power rifles we generally compete with and certificates redeemable for an entry fee in our subsequent high power rifle matches.
+Recently we have started a modest award program for our high power rifle matches.
+Two types of awards are given: metal pins (as available) in the shape of the high power rifles we generally compete with as well as certificates redeemable for an entry fee in our subsequent high power rifle matches.
+Pins and entry fee certificate award policy:

 • The top two aggregate scores will be awarded certificates.